Leo-Medin/cmmi-annotation-tool/README.md

 ## Deploy to AWS Amplify

 This project was deployed on AWS Amplify.
 Here is a 3-step tutorial on how to connect your repository and deploy (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html)
-From now on, every push to main branch will initiate an automatic deployment on AWS.
+Once this is done, every push to main branch will initiate an automatic deployment on AWS.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## API description

+See /docs/swagger.yaml or visit this page on SwaggerHub (https://app.swaggerhub.com/apis/SergeyOlkhin/ai-vision_api/1.0.0)